 You may not be sure why you are feeling drawn to counselling but something may not feel quite right now in your life, you may not know what you are looking for or who you are and how to be, or it could be that you have a specific issue.
 I have experience of working with a whole range of life experiences and concerns such as relationships, family, health, work, loss, trauma, feeling different, being marginalised and injustice can all cause differing levels of pain, confusion and anxiety.
 We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may even find defining ‘a you’ difficult.
-It may be that you want to find new ways to understand and cope with anxiety or insomnia to help you manage each day.
+It may be that you want to find new ways to understand and cope with anxiety or insomnia.

 How I work

 I offer a type of therapy called ‘Person-Centred’.
 It is a non-medical, non-judgmental, non-directive approach to therapy.
 I offer a genuinely accepting, empathic and safe space for us to explore your feelings, experiences, thoughts and memories.
 A space to bring ‘the good, bad and ugly’ – all of it at your pace – so your world can be safely explored together and we can gain an understanding about what it means for you and how that may affect your next steps in life.